 Should we just permanently engrave the (hypothetical) trophy?

-First half was sedate as both teams tried to discover whether the Christmas excess prevented any actual running.
+The first half was sedate as both teams tried to discover whether the Christmas excess prevented any actual running.
 The defence looked solid, midfield were winning a fair share of possession and the forwards passed well, but neither team really threatened the opposition D.

 The lead was short lived as yet another potential victory was squandered in the final fifteen minutes.
 Hertford started creating more opportunities, one shot nearly clearing the fence.
 But the pressure told and a pacy break down the right ended with a sharp cross neatly deflected past an exposed Nelson, who looked sharp all game.
-As if Hertford had been forewarned of the potential of the 4s to capitulate, they rushed forward with growing confidence.
+As if Hertford had been forewarned of the potential of the M4s to capitulate, they rushed forward with growing confidence.
 James, the perennial man of the match whether he’s playing attack, midfield or defence, made several significant stops, breaking up threatening advances.

 The winner came, eventually, from a short corner.
 The first shot was defended well, with the ball rolling back to the top of the D for the striker to take another blow.
 Pete’s brave aggression meant he got a ball in the gut.
 Was he within five?
 The umpires felt not, so a second short was given.
 Again, the initial effort was well defended.
 Monckosaurus left his post as play broke down, only for the shot to loop painfully past Nelson into that corner.
 Two-one Hertford.